What Happens in a Somatic Experiencing Session?

 I started to focus on my group therapy training by joining the Group Psychotherapy Association of Los Angeles (GPALA), and participating in their events in Culver City.
 I also have served on the GPALA board for four years.

 Support groups are often focused on a specific theme/issue like grief and loss, eating disorders, addictions.
-These groups can be led by therapists, but usually they are led by a member of the group.
+These groups are usually led by therapists, but can be led by a member of the group or a paraproffessional.

 There are many types of support groups.
 12-Step groups like Al-Anon offer both in-person and online meetings in greater Los Angeles, and Alcoholics Anonymous has numerous daily meeting times available throughout Santa Monica and the Palisades.
 Narcotics Anonymous, Adult Children of Alcoholics, and Women for Sobriety are other types of support groups.